Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 What is the difference between directly and indirectly supported people?

-Directly supported people are people directly involved in the project who receive or use goods, products or services from the project.
-For example: small farmers who attend training courses on cultivation techniques or receive seeds for vegetable gardens.
+Directly supported people are directly involved in the project who receive or use the project's goods, products or services.
+For example, small farmers who attend training courses on cultivation techniques or receive seeds for vegetable gardens.

-Indirectly supported people are people who have no direct connection to the project, but who can benefit from the project through the directly supported people.
-For example: the families of the farmers, who can now eat healthier food, their natural surroundings, and the communities to which they pass on their knowledge.
+Indirectly supported people have no direct connection to the project but can benefit from the project through the directly supported people.
+For example, the families of the farmers, who can now eat healthier food, their natural surroundings, and the communities to which they pass on their knowledge.

 What is the breakdown of expenditure on projects?

-89.9% of all donations received go directly into overseas projects.
-4.4% are used for advertisement and general public relations, 2.4% flow into administration, 2.5% into overseas project support.
-0.8% is used for campaigning, education and awareness raising work.
+90.3% of all donations received go directly into overseas projects.
+3.9% we use for advertisement and general public relations, 2.4% flow into administration, 2.5% into overseas project support – 0.9% we use for campaigning, education and awareness-raising work.
 With your donation, we are also able to apply for additional funds from public donors such as the German Federal Ministry for Economic Cooperation and Development (BMZ), the German Foreign Office (AA), the European Union (EU) or the United Nations and convince them of the value of our project ideas.
-Generally, every donation is quadrupled – €100 of donations can be turned into up to €400 of project funds.
+Generally, every donation is quadrupled – we can turn €100 of donations into up to €400 of project funds.

 Who are the institutional donors of WHH?

-In 2021, WHH once again received large grants from institutional donors and was thus able to expand its project funding.
+In 2022, WHH again received large grants from institutional donors and was thus able to expand its project funding.
 These donors include:

 1. AA (German Federal Foreign Office)